Friendship (2024 film)

 Friendship is a 2024 American black comedy film written and directed by Andrew DeYoung in his feature directorial debut.
 It stars Tim Robinson, Kate Mara, Jack Dylan Grazer, and Paul Rudd.
 The story follows Craig, a socially awkward marketing executive, and his increasingly fraught bond with his new neighbor, Austin, a local TV meteorologist.

 The film premiered at the Toronto International Film Festival on September 8, 2024, in the Midnight Madness program, and was released in the United States by A24 with a limited opening on May 9, 2025, before a wide release on May 23, 2025.
-The film received generally positive reviews and grossed $16.6 million.
+The film received generally positive reviews and grossed $17 million.

 Plot

-Craig Waterman, a marketing executive in the fictional city of Clovis, is preparing to sell his family home alongside his wife, Tami.
-Recently recovered from cancer, Tami is frustrated with Craig's emotional unavailability and his lack of interest in her flower business and has rekindled a relationship with her ex-boyfriend Devon, leaving Craig increasingly adrift.
+Craig Waterman, a marketing executive in the city of Clovis, New Mexico, is preparing to sell his family home alongside his wife, Tami.
+Recently recovered from cancer, Tami is frustrated with Craig's emotional unavailability and his lack of interest in her flower business so she has rekindled a relationship with her ex-boyfriend, Devon, to keep from feeling lonely.
 The new neighbor, Austin Carmichael, a quirky local meteorologist, drops off a gift to Tami to introduce himself.
-Austin invites Craig over for a beer that evening, which Tami accepts on Craig's behalf.
-Craig reluctantly agrees.
+Austin invites Craig over for a beer that evening, which Tami accepts on Craig's behalf; Craig reluctantly agrees.

 During their first hangout, Craig and Austin strike up an unexpected friendship, bonding over music, work frustrations, and a shared sense of restlessness.
 That night, Austin shows Craig a hidden tunnel system beneath Clovis City Hall, and they explore it together.
 Craig introduces Austin to his personal mantra "just ask", a philosophy that inspires Austin to pursue his longtime dream of becoming the town's daytime weatherman.

 The next day, Austin calls Craig at work and convinces him to play hooky to go mushroom hunting in a nearby bog.
 On the way back, they pass a yellow sports car, and Austin says that if he ever buys one, Craig will be the first to ride in it.
 As their bond strengthens, Craig becomes increasingly infatuated with Austin, especially after Craig and Tami attend one of Austin's punk rock shows.
 Energized by the connection, Craig becomes a more attentive husband, father, and coworker.

 Cracks begin to form after Austin invites Craig to a hangout with a group of his friends.
 Initially cordial, the evening takes a turn when Craig, feeling insecure and desperate to fit in, escalates a friendly boxing match with Austin by landing a cheap shot.
-The group recoils, and Craig responds by stuffing a bar of soap in his mouth as a bizarre act of self-punishment.
+The group recoils, and Craig responds by stuffing a bar of soap in his mouth as a bizarre act of self-punishment effectively ruining the night for everyone.